One Small Step Grant

 Who can apply?

-Applications can be submitted by undergraduate or graduate students, postdocs, faculty or research staff.
-For non-faculty applicants, please make sure to list the faculty with whom you are applying.
-Applicants must be affiliated with a faculty lab at Rice University, and can be within any school or department.
+Applications can be submitted by undergraduate or graduate students, postdocs, faculty or research staff, and must be part of a research lab of a tenured or tenure-track faculty member.
+Please make sure to list the tenure-track or tenured faculty member with whom you are applying.
+Applicants can be within any school or department.

 How does the application work?